aerogear-attic/aerogear-digger-java-client/releasing.md

 Check e.g. here for the release artifacts: https://oss.sonatype.org/content/groups/public/org/jboss/aerogear/digger-java-client/1.1.1/

-Sonatype OSS Nexus to synchronize with Maven central repo could take up to 2 days (should be 2-3 hours generally).
+Sonatype OSS Nexus will synchronize with Maven central repo within 30 minutes.
 Search for [your release in maven central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.jboss.aerogear%22%20AND%20a%3A%22digger-java-client%22).